sovai-research/open-investment-datasets/README.md

 * Building the industry's first open-source benchmark datasets for investment research
 * Unlike traditional vendors who limit trials to institutions, we believe in open access
-* Our transparent approach benefits the entire community while preserving our competitive edge
 * Free access to all datasets with a brief delay; subscribers receive real-time data

 ## 📚 Datasets